RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/creating-databases.md

 of your subscription or the subscription plan size, whichever comes first.

-1. Select **Databases** from the top right menu in Redis Enterprise Cloud.
+1. Select **Databases** from the top right menu in Redis Cloud Essentials.
 1. Click on the plus sign to add a database to a subscription.
 1. Enter a **Database Name** that is up to 40 characters long.
     (Required)